aimanzahar/air/DEPLOYMENT.md

 1. **During Build**: Functions are deployed if `CONVEX_DEPLOY_KEY` is present
 2. **At Runtime**: Functions are deployed again when the container starts via `scripts/start.sh`
-3. **Required**: If no deploy key is provided, the container will exit and log the missing key so you don’t serve a broken app
+3. **Required**: If no deploy/admin key is provided, the container will exit and log the missing key so you don’t serve a broken app

 ## Verification